armazopu/armazopu.github.io/install-shadowsocksr-teddysun-script.md

 ## Details of Script

-You are asked to enter a password.
+The script prmopts you to enter a password for ShadowsocksR.
 You can use one of your strong passwords from above, e.g.:

 ```
 m754aJkf8vE2W3H
 ```

 The script generates a random port number.
-You can either just press **Enter** to leave it as it, or enter a port number of your own choice.
+You can either press **Enter** to leave the generated port number as it is, or enter a port number of your own choice.

 You are asked to choose a stream cipher for ShadowsocksR: